akzsato/aws-ai-practitioner-certification-cheatsheet/domain01-fundamentals-of-ai-and-ml.md

 - A trained model is then able to make accurate predictions and produce output from new data that it hasn't seen during training.
 This is known as **inference**.

 ### Data Types
-ML models can be trained on different types of data from various sources.
+ML models can be trained on different types of data from various sources:

 #### Structured Data
 - This type of data is stored as rows in a table with columns, which can serve as the features for an ML model.